huggingface/optimum-intel/README.md

 Note that quantization is currently only supported for CPUs (only CPU backends are available), so we will not be utilizing GPUs / CUDA in this example.

 To apply our pruning methodology, we need to create an instance of IncTrainer, which is very similar to the 🤗 Transformers [Trainer](https://huggingface.co/docs/transformers/main_classes/trainer).
+We will fine-tune our model for 3 epochs while applying pruning.

 ```diff
 # Initialize our IncTrainer